 Eastbay Youth All-American Bowl

-Thank you to the talented athletes who submitted highlight DVDs for the 2012 games.
-The committee reviewed thousands of nominations and selected less then 50 players per game.
+Thank you to the talented athletes who are submitting highlight DVDs for the 2014 games.
+The committee has been reviewing thousands of nominations and are still in the midst of evaluations, submit yours today!
 FBU's ultimate goal is to train you in technique because technique plus talent beats talent alone.
 Stay motivated and keep working hard.

 Congratulations to all of our Eastbay Youth All Americans!

-In January 2012, the Eastbay Youth All-American Bowl consisted of four games: an East vs. West 7th grade game; East vs. West 8th grade game; East vs. West no-weight limit 8th grade game; and the USA vs. Canada Bowl.
+In January 2014, the Eastbay Youth All-American Bowl will consist of three games: an East vs. West 7th grade game; East vs. West 8th grade game; and the USA East vs. USA West 9th grade game.
 The games are played in the Alamodome in San Antonio, Texas, the same field that the U.S. Army All-Americans play on one day before.
 The Youth Bowls are webcasted live on www.footballuniversity.org and www.allamericangames.tv.

 Prior to gameday, the Eastbay Youth All-Americans' week consists of practices, a skills competition, and break-out sessions with Hall of Famers, as well as current and former NFL stars and celebrities such as legendary high school football coach Herman Boone.
 The Youth All-Americans also join the high school U.S. Army All-Americans for the Kickoff Party and are honored during the playing of the U.S. Army All-American Bowl.